kanamesasaki/thermocraft/src/content/articles/mrg32k3a.md

 ---
-title: 'MRG32k3a Random Number Generator on GPU for Web Applications'
+title: 'MRG32k3a Random Number Generator on WebGL2'
 description: 'MRG32k3a is one of the common algorithms for random number generation for parallel computing.
-In this article, we will implement the MRG32k3a algorithm on GPUs using WebGL2, with skip-ahead functionality.'
+In this article, we will implement the MRG32k3a algorithm on WebGL2, with skip-ahead functionality.'
 pubDate: 2025-06-05
-updatedDate: 2025-06-05
+updatedDate: 2025-08-02
 heroImage: ''
 tags: ['numerical analysis', 'programming']
 ---